Lasix Patient Tips

 - May not be suitable for some people including those with cirrhosis of the liver or ascites, kidney disease, or who are already electrolyte depleted or dehydrated.

-- May interact with a number of other drugs including those that also lower blood pressure or potassium, lithium, corticosteroids, digoxin, phenytoin, and methotrexate.
+- May interact with a number of other drugs including potassium, lithium, corticosteroids, digoxin, phenytoin, and methotrexate as well as those that also lower blood pressure.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

-- Dosages vary from individual to individual; higher dosages need extra monitoring by a doctor.
-Some individuals may only need Lasix two to four times per week.
+- Dosages vary from individual to individual and people taking high dosages may need extra monitoring by their doctor.
+Some individuals may only need to take Lasix two to four times per week.

 - Tell your doctor if you develop diarrhea or vomiting while taking Lasix.